 A huge perk of Crescent Beach is the showers available near the parking lot.
 It makes for an easy transition for your family to go straight from the beach to dinner at one of the island’s top restaurants.

-Located off Gulf Drive on Anna Maria Island, Coquina Beach is a lively beach on the southern end of Bradenton Beach.
+Located off Gulf Drive on Anna Maria Island west of Bradenton, Coquina Beach is a lively beach on the southern end of Bradenton Beach.
 The seven-mile-long beach comprises three Florida beaches and a small town.
 Coquina Beach offers soft sands and clear calm waters perfect for swimming or throwing a frisbee around.

 Sand dunes create a barrier between the beach and town while blocking the wind.
 You can find beach access by climbing the dunes.
 There’s also a wide opening to the shores near the parking lot.